 Where:1290 F St, San Diego, CA 92101

-LOLA 55 offers a taco-focused menu, relying on locally sourced ingredients at affordable prices.
-To complement the chef's selection of tacos, there's also a full bar stocked with mezcals, tequilas and aqua frescas.
+LOLA 55, in Downtown San Diego's East Village, offers a taco-focused menu, relying on locally sourced ingredients at affordable prices.
+To complement the chef's selection of tacos, there's also a full bar stocked with mezcals, tequilas and agua frescas.

 Where:2820 Roosevelt Rd, San Diego, CA 92106

 Fresh, simple and hand-made is the name of the game at this Italian treasure, which pays very close attention to seasonal produce (easier to do when you grow many of your own vegetables, as Solare does).
 In addition to its Bib Gourmand status, Solare is one of just 13 restaurants worldwide to have earned the prestigious Tre Gamberi award — similar to the Michelin star system — from Gambero Rosso.

 In addition to its starred and Bib Gourmand selections, Michelin adds "new discoveries" every year to its California Guide.

 Michelin's inspectors were wowed by Chef Jonathan Bautista's cooking as well as the surroundings at this Vietnamese-French restaurant, which opened last winter and is named for a beautifully multihued bird.
 Kingfisher "makes a splash in its stunning Golden Hill location, which offers no shortage of charm," the inspectors wrote, praising the "mouth-watering menu of inspired Vietnamese cooking."

 Dine in at Del Frisco's Double Eagle Steakhouse and receive a complimentary cheesecake or butter cake when you Show Your Convention Badge.